Denver Wallpaper Removals

-Solvents used by Painting Contractors
+Solvents Commonly Used By Painting Contractors

-There are several different solvents used by painting contractors for different painting situations, either cleaning or thinning products for proper spraying consistency.
+There are several different solvents used by painting contractors & painters for different painting situations, either conditioning, cleaning or thinning products for proper spraying consistency.
 Here we will discuss most common ones used.
-Using Solvents, like Stains, Varnishes, and Shellacs are very flammable and extreme care needs our attention at all times for upper respiratory and fire hazards.

 1. Mineral Spirits: Aliphatic Hydrocarbons similar to Lighter Fluids